 We have worked through nine things Bayh-Dole does not require.
-Let’s come back around a work through the disclosure requirement that Bayh-Dole does not require in detail.
+Let’s come back around and work through in detail the disclosure requirement that Bayh-Dole does not require.

 Why are things this way?
 One reason: Bayh-Dole originally required universities to actively monitor research for inventions.
-The disclosure obligation arose when an invention claimed by the university was made in work receiving federal support.
+The disclosure obligation arose when an invention taken by the university was made in work receiving federal support.
 If the university owned the invention, then it had to be disclosed to the federal government.
 That made university-designated patent personnel responsible for identifying inventions claimed by the university and disclosing those inventions to the federal government.
-In that version of the law, the university had a disclosure obligation, but its inventors did not.
+If the university claimed ownership, then it had better promptly identify what it owned and disclose it.
+In that original form of the law, the university had a disclosure obligation, but its inventors did not.
 It was up to the university to secure from its inventors a disclosure of any inventions made under contract that the university claimed to own (or had acquired ownership of, or had an equitable ownership interest in).

 When Bayh-Dole was amended in 1984, before the law had had a chance to operate, patent personnel got things changed so that they were required to disclose inventions to the federal government only after inventors had properly disclosed those inventions to the patent personnel (and then only if the university owned the inventions so disclosed).
 The change made it the case that inventors have no obligation to disclose any invention made with federal support unless either (i) the university owns the invention or (ii) the university does not own the invention but has has made the inventor party to the funding agreement by assignment, substitution of parties, or subcontract.